 P.S.
 If you want to learn how to build your first web prototype without coding, attend this workshop I’m hosting on Building a Mobile-friendly Websites Without Code on October 3.
 Get 25% off with this discount code: “andrew-hustler”.

+This post originally appeared on the blog of Andrew Chen.
+Photo credit: Eneas de Troya via Flickr.
 About the blogger: Elizabeth Yin is the CEO and a co-founder of LaunchBit, an ad network for email newsletters.
 Previously, she worked at startups and Google, and went to MIT for her MBA, and Stanford before that.
 PS.
 I’m training growth hackers.
 Email me.